4ian/GDevelop/newIDE/app/package.json.README.md

 > - `yarn why react-dnd`
 > - `npm ls webpack`

-- The latest versions of `react-sortable-hoc` seem to be breaking the lists.
+- Latest versions of `react-sortable-hoc` seems to be breaking the lists.
 The exact version in which this occurs was not determined.

 A few fixes have been applied: